Written by Eric Gans

-Now, I am on the other side getting called out to do an energy audit to check windows because the new windows still seem drafty after installation.
+Now, I am on the other side getting called out for an energy audit to check windows because the new and old windows always seem drafty.

 It took me years to figure it all out, but when you stop and think about it all for a moment - it really makes a lot of sense.

 1. The Windows Are Not the Draft Source to Begin With

 FACT: Windows Account for Only 10% of Total Air Leakage in a Typical Home